-Plenty of people come to Disneyland Resort just for the classic rides, the Main Street parades, or to snap selfies in front of Sleeping Beauty’s Castle.
-Serious fans, though, know to pace their activities around one vital feature: snack time.
+Plenty of people come to Disneyland Resort just for the classic rides, the Main Street parades and to snap selfies in front of Sleeping Beauty’s Castle.
+Serious fans though, know to centre their activities around one vital feature: snack time.
 Disneyland Park and Disney California Adventure Park have both launched a variety of only-in-Disneyland culinary experiences, many of which have developed their own cult followings.
-While some legendary Disneyland snacks are seasonal—like the hand-pulled candy canes, available in limited amounts during the holiday season—here are 10 snacks that you can enjoy year-round.
+While some legendary Disneyland snacks are seasonal, such as the hand-pulled candy canes, available in limited quantities during the Christmas season, here are 10 snacks that you can enjoy year-round.

 The New Orleans Square area of Disneyland offers two options for the Crescent City-inspired, mouse-shaped pastries.
-If you want to sit down for your snack, go to Cafe Orleans, where your order includes vanilla crème anglaise and fruit-coulis dipping sauces.
-Fans also rave about the non-mouse-shaped beignets in Downtown Disney at Ralph Brennan’s Jazz Kitchen.
+If you want to sit down for your snack, go to Cafe Orleans, where your order will include vanilla crème anglaise and fruit-coulis dipping sauces.
+Fans also rave about the non-mouse-shaped doughnuts in Downtown Disney at Ralph Brennan’s Jazz Kitchen.

-For more portable versions, go to the Mint Julep Bar in New Orleans Square, where an order of three comes in a paper bag and is dusted with plenty of powdered sugar.
-(Note: Those lime-and-mint beverages in question are non-alcoholic.)
-With the return of the Fantasmic evening pyrotechnics show in Frontierland, the Mint Julep Bar is now also serving purple-sprinkles-covered Blackberry Beignets.
+For more portable versions, go to the Mint Julep Bar in New Orleans Square, where an order of three comes in a paper bag and is dusted with plenty of icing sugar.
+(Note: The lime-and-mint beverages in question are non-alcoholic.)
+With the return of the Fantasmic evening pyrotechnics show in Frontierland, the Mint Julep Bar now also serves purple-sprinkles-covered Blackberry Doughnuts.

 This non-dairy frozen treat debuted at Disneyland in 1976, created exclusively for Adventureland by the folks at Dole Pineapple.
-It has developed a passionate cult following—it has been called “a work of art” and has a podcast named after it—and is now offered at other Disney parks, as well as a few other scattered locations.
-The original, though, is at the Tiki Juice Bar stand outside the Enchanted Tiki Room.
+It has developed a passionate cult following and has been called 'a work of art' and even has a podcast named after it, and is now offered at other Disney parks, as well as at a few other selected locations.
+The original though, is available at the Tiki Juice Bar stand outside the Enchanted Tiki Room.
 Order yours as a soft-serve, a float with pineapple juice, or be a rebel and ask for the lone pineapple spear.
-A pleasant surprise: the classic Dole Whip soft serve has only about 100 calories.
+A pleasant surprise: the classic Dole Whip soft serve only contains about 100 calories.

-These mountain-shaped coconut treats—covered with white-chocolate icing and sugary “snow”—are a rarity among Disney-themed goodies in that they’re based not on a character, but an actual ride.
-The classic Matterhorn coaster is even within view of the macaroons’ Main Street home, the Mary Poppins-themed Jolly Holiday Bakery Café (look for the telltale weather vane on top).
+These mountain-shaped coconut treats covered with white-chocolate icing and sugary 'snow' are a rarity among Disney-themed goodies in that they’re based not on a character, but a ride.
+The classic Matterhorn rollercoaster is even within view of the macaroons’ Main Street home, the Mary Poppins-themed Jolly Holiday Bakery Café (look for the tell-tale weather vane on top).

-For anyone who gets confused about the difference between chewy macaroons and the airy sandwich-cookie macaron, try one of the bakery’s Raspberry Rose Mickey Macarons to settle the matter for good.
+For anyone who gets confused about the difference between chewy macaroons and the airy sandwich-biscuit macaron, try one of the bakery’s Raspberry Rose Mickey Macarons to settle the matter for good.
 A bonus: The Jolly Holiday has been applauded for having the best coffee in the parks.

 Premium Mickey Ice-Cream Bars

-The much-beloved Mickey bars, found at kiosks around the two parks, are like the little black dresses of frozen treats: Mickey-shaped vanilla ice cream dipped in Nestlé chocolate.
-To broaden your horizons, try the Premium Ice Cream Sandwich version, whose wafers get raves for having a little more crispiness than typical ice-cream sandwiches, and whose ice-cream center is comprised of cookies ‘n’ cream.
+The much-beloved Mickey choc ices found at kiosks around the two parks are like the little black dresses of frozen treats: Mickey-shaped vanilla ice cream dipped in Nestlé chocolate.
+To broaden your horizons try the Premium Ice Cream Sandwich version, whose wafers get rave reviews for having a little more crispiness than typical ice-cream sandwiches, and whose ice-cream centre is cookies ‘n’ cream flavoured.